-Hirsch, et al, (2024) in their breakdown note the following neurological subtopics:
+(Hirsch et al., (2024) breakdown the following neurological subtopics:

 - brain oxygenation

 - perfusion

 - edema and ICP

-- seizures

-- sedation and analgesia
+- seizures - sedation and analgesia

-When discussing seizures the authors note a problem related to sedation - barbiturates are effective for treatment of seizures but "can confound neurological examination for several days, given their long half-lives and sedative effects" (Hirsch, et al, 2024).
+When discussing seizures the authors reveal a problem related to sedation - barbiturates are effective for treatment of seizures but "can confound neurological examination for several days, given their long half-lives and sedative effects" (Hirsch et al., (2024).
 Ketamine is identified as a "third line treatment" for seizures and might have less of a confounding impact on a neuro assessment.

-Sedation and analgesia is commonly used for mechanically ventilated patients as well as ones undergoing TTM.
-More generally sedation medications "provide comfort, prevent recall and reduce the metabolic demands of shivering and other motor activity" (Hirsch, et al, 2024).
+Sedation and analgesia are commonly used for mechanically ventilated patients as well as ones undergoing TTM.
+More generally sedation medications "provide comfort, prevent recall, and reduce the metabolic demands of shivering and other motor activity" (Hirsch et al., (2024).
 The potential negative effects include vasodilation and a drop in blood pressure; disruption of normal ventilation; changes in pH and muscular weakness - in addition to the confounding effect already mentioned.
 It is important to consider that sedation under TTM can be prolonged due to reduced metabolism of the drug due to hypothermia.

-Hirsch, et al, (2024) note the following statements the percentage indicated shows the consensus in the group.
+Hirsch et al., (2024) show the consensus in the group (note the percentages).